open-cloud/open-cloud.github.io.old/3_operator.md

 Now the servers can be added to Juju using *juju add-machine*.
-Once they are all added, edit *~/opencloud-install/juju/manual-install-nova-compute.py* so that it caontains the Juju ID of one of the servers and run it:
+Once they are all added, edit *~/opencloud-install/juju/manual-install-nova-compute.py* so that it contains the Juju ID of one of the servers and run it:

 ```
 $ cd ~/opencloud-install/juju